South Carolina Outdoors

 BENEFIT

 The membership sales effort was defined and formalized for current and future needs.
-Rather than hour-long phone calls from the membership drive contractor throughout the week, he/she now would hold all questions until the specified time and activities would be membership focused.
-The call report provided a concise way to view all the activity for the week and if he/she was hitting required benchmarks.
+Rather than hour-long phone calls from the membership drive contractor throughout the week, they now would hold all questions until the specified time, and activities would be membership-focused.
+The call report provided a concise way to view all the activities for the week and if they were hitting required benchmarks.

-To learn more about this and other case studies, contact Flying Compass today.
+Contact Flying Compass today to learn more about this and other case studies.

 Click to view more Case Studies.